TERMS OF REFERENCE

 GANHRI provides a framework for NHRIs to work together and cooperate at the international level.
-We coordinate a wide range of activities, including annual meetings, international conferences, networks, training and capacity building.
+It coordinates a wide range of activities, including annual meetings, international conferences, networks, training and capacity building.

 GANHRI works in close partnership with the United Nations Human Rights Office – specifically with the National Institutions and Regional Mechanisms Section (NIRMS) – and with the United Nations Development Programme (UNDP).
-We also work closely with the four Regional Networks of NHRIs in Africa (NANHRI), the Americas (RINDHCA), the Asia Pacific (APF) and Europe (ENNHRI).
+GANHRI also works closely with the four Regional Networks of NHRIs in Africa (NANHRI), the Americas (RINDHCA), the Asia Pacific (APF) and Europe (ENNHRI).

 GANHRI is registered in Switzerland as a not-for-profit association.
-Our Head Office is located in Geneva at the Palais des Nations.
+The Head Office is located in Geneva at the Palais des Nations.

 2. Scope of the consultancy